macroflight/psxhacks/router/docs/Configuration.md

       the PSX network (but can send the demand keyword).
 - `match ipv4`: If is set, any client connecting from this list of IPv4 networks will match.
 Note: to allow just one IP and not a larger network, use the IP/32 notation.
+To allow any IP to connect, set to `[ "ANY" ]`.
 - `match_password`: If set, the router requires that the client provides this password to be given access.